Fiat CR.20: Design and development

+Operational history

+During September 1926, official testing of the CR.20 was performed at Montecelio; various aspects of the aircraft, including its manoeuvrability, ease of operation, responsive controls, and perfect equilibrium in flight, were commonly identified by early pilots.

-At its peak in 1933, the CR.20 equipped 27 squadrons of the Italian Regia Aeronautica.
-The aircraft was used against Libyan rebels and in the early stages of the Second Italo-Abyssinian War in the attack role.
-The CR.20s remained in service with the Regia Aeronautica in the aerobatics and training until the 1930s.
-In 1933, Italy sold five CR.20s to Paraguay, which was fighting the Chaco War against Bolivia, these serving as Paraguay's only fighters through to the end of the war.
+By 1933, the CR.20 had reached its operational peak, equipping 27 squadrons of the Italian Regia Aeronautica.
+The aircraft engaged in combat against Libyan rebels as well as during the early stages of the Second Italo-Abyssinian War in the attack role.
+The CR.20s remained in service with the Regia Aeronautica in the aerobatics and training through much of the 1930s.

+In 1933, Italy sold five CR.20s to Paraguay, which was fighting the Chaco War against Bolivia.
+Thus, these aircraft served as Paraguay's only fighters through to the end of the conflict.